 CHEMIN DE FER DE LA BAIE DE SOMME

-The Baie de Somme Railway, made up of wooden cars from the Belle Époque and pulled by an impressive steam locomotive, has been preserved thanks to an association that put the train back on track since the 1970s.
-With its 200,000 annual visitors, it is the leading tourist site in the region.
-It is definitely a must-see when visiting the Baie de Somme!
-For more information about the Baie de Somme Railway, check their website here.
+The railway features wooden Belle Époque carriages pulled by a striking steam locomotive, carefully preserved thanks to a dedicated association that restored the line in the 1970s.
+With around 200,000 annual visitors, it is the leading tourist attraction in the region and a must-see for anyone visiting the Baie de Somme.
+For more information, check their website here.

 | Timetable |